liquidweb/go-lwApi/README.md

 https://godoc.org/github.com/liquidweb/go-lwApi

 ## Setting up Authentication
-When creating an api client, it expects to be configured with a viper config.
+When creating an api client, it expects to be configured via a configuration struct.
 Here is an example of how to get an api client.

 ```
 package main